4PointSolutions/FluentFormsAPI/using_curl/AssembleDocument.md

 **-F "isFailOnError=**[ **true** | **false** ]**"**

-:   Determines twhether the DDX job should exit immediately when an Exception or other error occurs.
+:   Determines whether the DDX job should exit immediately when an Exception or other error occurs.
 A value of true means that the job will terminate upon an error or exception condition and throw the corresponding Throwable exception.
 A value of false means that the job will terminate the current DDX result block, store the Throwable exception in the output map, and attempt to execute any remaining result blocks.
 The default is true, meaning that the first error will terminate the DDX job immediately.
 This parameter is optional.

 **-F "isTakeOwnerShip=**[ **true** | **false** ]**"**